 - Poles are not so sturdy in very windy conditions

-It can be quickly set up by two people without any tools required.
+Two people can quickly set it up without any tools required.
 The canopy tent is portable and also easy to carry.

-The folding canopy is a good solution to protect yourself from a rainstorm or even for sunshades.
+The folding canopy is an excellent solution to protect yourself from a rainstorm or even for sunshades.

 - Durable.
 Ripstop 210D polyester fabric.

-- Air vents in the peak to allow upward breezes
+- Air vents in the peak allow breezes upward

 - Large side mesh windows for ventilation